 Remember that regaining your vision may take time

-Contact Our Cataract Specialists to Schedule an Appointment If you are experiencing any of the cataract symptoms listed above or hope to catch the condition early with routine examinations, schedule a consultation with the eye doctors at Normandy Optical as soon as possible.
+Contact Our Metro-Detroit Cataract Specialists to Schedule an Appointment If you are experiencing any of the cataract symptoms listed above or hope to catch the condition early with routine examinations, schedule a consultation with the cataract specialists at Normandy Optical as soon as possible.
 We can provide a thorough evaluation and diagnosis.
 If you have already been diagnosed with cataracts, we can help you manage your condition and ensure you get the best post-op care.
 We have multiple locations around Michigan to conveniently serve you.
 Contact us today!